l3uddz/traktarr/README.md

 # traktarr
-Script to add new shows & movies to Sonarr/Radarr based on Trakt lists.
+Add new shows & movies to Sonarr/Radarr from Trakt.

 Types of Trakt lists supported: